 Breakfast is good again.
 They have fresh strawberries and blackberries along with banana for my bowl of yoghurt.
 Yum!
 On checkout I ask about compensation for the lack of hot water and the lady hands me the manager’s business card.
 She’s not there this morning but tells me to email her.
 It’s strange the manager’s not on site given the problem though.

-[Sidenote: I did contact the manager and after a bit of negotiation – she initially says she can’t compensate me because I paid Booking.com for the room, which wasn’t true, as I pointed out – she agrees to fully refund one night of my stay, so kudos to her and Hampton Inns for doing the right thing.]
+[Sidenote: I did contact the manager and after a bit of negotiation – she initially says she can’t compensate me because I paid Booking.com for the room, which wasn’t true, as I pointed out – she agrees to fully refund one night of my stay.
+Kudos to her and Hampton Inns for doing the right thing.]

 On the road again and it’s overcast as I drive off, but warm.
 My Maps route ‘off-grid’ takes me on a strange back road called Gunwaleford Road after turning off AL-20 W but it has no designated route number.
 I soon recognise something however in the fields to either side.
 Cotton fields in bloom!
 I stop and have a bit of a wander and take some pictures.
 Memories of Highway 61!

 A Great Drive on the Natchez Trace Parkway